Using the Jira Macro Repair

 • Run Jira Macro Repair after each migration

-• Run during test phases to get more insight on the timings and outcomes
+• Run during test phases to get more insight into the timings and outcomes

-• Run after a production migration, even if some manual updates are required.
+• Run after a production migration, even if manual updates are required.

 • The macro repair has good performance and will reduce the number of pages needing manual intervention